French ironclad floating battery Palestro: Design and development

 In contrast to the Dévastation class, the Palestros were intended to serve as coastal-defense ships and were designed to have greater mobility and seaworthiness than the older ships.
 They were also reduced in size to minimize their profile.
 The ships had an overall length of 47.5 m, a beam of 14.04 m and a draft of 3 m.
 They displaced 1563 MT.
 The Palestro class was powered by a pair of high-pressure direct-acting steam engines, each driving a single propeller shaft.
 The engine was rated at 580 ihp.
 The ships were designed to reach 7 kn, but some were slightly faster.
 They were fitted with two masts using a schooner rig.
 The ship's complement numbered 200 sailors of all ranks.

-The Palestros carried a main battery of a dozen 164.7 mm Mle 1860 30 pdr guns guns on the main deck.
+The Palestros carried a main battery of a dozen 164.7 mm Mle 1860 30 pdr guns on the main deck.
 The ships were protected by a full-length waterline belt of wrought iron that was 120 mm thick.
 Protection for the gun battery was 110 mm thick.
 At some point, the Mle 1860 guns were replaced by Mle 1864 rifled breech-loading guns and then reduced in number to 10 guns.